 Maintaining a strong visual identity (tangible attributes) for the CAC brand helps to ensure a positive platform to highlight the value of coaching and quality coach education programs across Canada.

-As you interpret this policy, we invite you to contact the CAC with your questions should you have specific scenarios of brand use for consideration.
+We invite you to contact the CAC with your questions should you have specific scenarios of brand use for consideration.
 Your contact is: